taltechnlp/est-asr-ui/README.md

 After that a database should be created and an initial user.
 Then finally, the `prisma/migrations` folder contains SQL scripts that must be executed in order to generate the necessary DB schema.

 Prisma is able to generate an API to interact with the database.
 After the initial schema creation and after any change to the schema, a new API should be generated.
-It is recommended to install Prisma locally via npm and execute using the following command then:
+Prisma is installed locally with other npm packages.
+To execute it use the following command:

 `npx prisma generate`